ebrush/easy_init/README.md

 # Usage
+With easy_init,
 ```
+from easy_init import init

 @init('r', 'g', 'b', a=1.0)
 class Color:
     pass
 ```
-will be 100% equivalent to:
+is 100% equivalent to
 ```
 class Color:
     def __init__(self, r, g, b, a=1.0):